-If you’re thinking of protecting your invention in multiple countries, you have two general options: (1) file your first application directly in each country of interest, or (2) file a Patent Cooperation Treaty (PCT) application, and “nationalize” the PCT application in each country of interest at a later date.
+If you’re thinking of protecting your invention in multiple countries, you have two general options: (1) file your first patent application directly in each country of interest, or (2) file a Patent Cooperation Treaty (PCT) application, and “nationalize” the PCT application in each country of interest at a later date.
 (If you’re not familiar with patents, read this post first: What You Need to Know About Patents)

 Deciding between these approaches can depend on several factors, such as your stage of funding, the maturity of your technology, how quickly you need the protection, and whether you know which markets you’ll be targeting.
 If commercialization of your invention is imminent, time to patent (i.e., speed) might be your primary goal, and filing patent applications directly in each target market may be appropriate.
 If your development and/or funding efforts are still ongoing, however, the deferral of costs, as well as of the decision as to where specifically to file, may be desirable.
 That’s when a PCT application comes in handy.

 What is a Patent Cooperation Treaty (PCT) application?

 A PCT Application is a “placeholder” utility application that establishes a filing date for your invention, and that can subsequently be “nationalized” in any of the more than 140 countries that are members of the PCT.
 For a given invention, a PCT application can be the first patent application you file, or it can claim priority to an earlier-filed application (e.g., a U.S. provisional or first-filed non-provisional application).
 You generally have 30 months (longer in some jurisdictions) from your priority date (from the PCT filing date or from the filing date of the earliest-filed application, if you have one) to nationalize it.